jgoulah/mastering-failure/oscon2015.md

 ---

-# When Do We Do Operability Reviews?
+# When do we do operability reviews?

-- After archtecture reviews in the product lifecycle, generally right before launch
+- after architecture reviews in the product lifecycle, generally right before launch
-- When we need to gain increased confidence for launch due to the the technology, product, or communication choices being risky
+- when we need to gain increased confidence for launch due to the the technology, product, or communication choices being risky
-- If there's a chance you'd surprise teams that operate the software
+- if there's a chance you'd surprise teams that operate the software

 ---

-# Who comes to the Operability Review?
+# Who comes to the operability review?

 representatives from: